 Rule 3: You can bake, broil, or fry your crab cakes, but they should be served warm.

 In St. Mary’s County, we don’t put other junk in our crab cakes.
 They are literally crab with just enough other ingredients to make them hang together and maintain some moisture.
-Although the jumbo lump crab is very buttery and dense, it tends to be mild so I always add some leg meat because I find it adds some more flavor and sweetness.
-Always pick through your crab meat, you will find little bits of shell.
+Although the jumbo lump crab is very buttery and dense, it tends to be mild in flavor so I always add some leg meat because I find it adds some more flavor and sweetness.
+Whether purchases or previously picked by yourself, always pick through your crab meat before making anything with it.
+You will almost always find additional bits of shell.
 And even after you’ve picked that out, you will find more when you are mixing everything together, and again when you are making your patties.
-This is true whether you’ve picked it yourself or bought it from a distributor.

 To about 3 lbs of crab meat, I add a sleeve of saltines that have been crushed in the food processor and then about a tbsp of Old Bay.
 You can add more if you like, but I like to keep the outside flavorings as subtle as possible.
 Think enhance, not change.Then I combine 2 eggs with a half cup of Duke’s mayo and 2 tbsp of Dijon and mix in a large measuring cup before dumping it in with the crab meat and mixing it all together with my hands.
 When forming the patties, I try and keep them about 1.5 inches thick and about 4 inches wide.
 You can fry these, grill them, or simply bake them at 400 for about 15 minutes.